-Trainers must understand that the learners who are attending the module have taken time from their usual daily activities which sustains their livelihood.
-Most will also be very nervous and unclear regarding what the module is all about.
-Hence the trainer must ensure that the learners are comfortable and not too nervous.
+Trainers must understand that the participants are attending the module after taking out their time from their daily activities which sustain their lively hoods.
+Most will also be very nervous and unclear on what the module is all about.
+Hence the trainer must ensure that the participants are comfortable and not too nervous.
 It is important to make them feel at ease so that they can focus on the module and absorb as much knowledge as possible.

-Tell them that this is an informative module and there will be no tests or marks in this.
-You must inform them that this module is being run so that they can take the information to help themselves to transition to renewable energy.
-Even if they do not use it, they can always use the knowledge to help others.
+Tell them that this is an informative module and there will be no tests of marks in this.
+You must inform them that this module is being run so that they can take the information and help themselves to transition to renewable energy.
+In case they may not use it, they can always use the knowledge to help others or with the current transition towards more renewable energy alternative, they could very well use this knowledge for the future.
 In any way this module will better equip them to help grow their communities.
 Tell them to be at ease and focus on enjoying the day and asking as many questions as they want.
 Also tell them to not worry too much about complicated things as you will guide them through this.

-Introduce yourself briefly to the learners.
+Introduce yourself briefly to the participants.
 Ask if they are all comfortable at the venue.
-One by one ask them their names and tell them to give some details about themselves - such as what they would normally be doing at that time and what they hope to gain from the module at the end of the day.
-In addition, if time permits - ask them what they think about hydro energy.
+On-e by one ask them their names and tell them to give some details about themselves - such as what they would normally be doing at that time and what they hope to gain from the module at the end of the day.
+Also, if time permits - ask them what they think about hydro energy.
 There is no correct answer, and the goal of this activity is simply to get them relaxed and engaged into the session.
-You may crack few light jokes as laughter always lightens the mood and helps learners relax.
-Ask the learners about their prior experiences in hydro energy and how much they know about the topic.
+You may crack few light jokes as laughter always lightens the mood and helps participants relax.
+Ask the participants about their prior experiences in hydro energy and how much they know about the topic.
 Also ask them what they wish to gain from this training session and record their answers on paper so that it helps the trainer in setting a direction to the course.
 For example, if participants expect to know about installation more and less about repair or maintenance, the participants can be taught more of that.

-This input will help the trainer direct the training to the learners needs.
+This input will help the trainer direct the training to the participants needs.